Program Contact: Deborah Clark 203-582-8270

 • Apply scientific methodology and knowledge of biological facts to real-world problems.

-All Biology majors are required to complete an Experiential Learning course which may involve research, shadowing a professional, or pursuing an internship, volunteer, or service opportunity related to biology.
-Experiential Learning courses include BIO 385, “Explorations in Biology” and BIO 491-494, "Independent Research in Biological Sciences."
+All Biology majors are required to complete an Experiential Learning course.
+Experiential Learning courses include BIO 385, “Explorations in Biology”, BIO 491-494, "Independent Research in Biological Sciences", and pre-approved travel courses.

 1. Independent Study cannot be used to satisfy departmental requirements other than Experiential Learning.